 The effective rate in 2018 included \$24 related to taxes on the distributions of foreign earnings, which were previously asserted to be indefinitely reinvested.
-This change in assertion is expected to impact the annual provision for income taxes by approximately \$8 in 2019.

-The higher effective tax rate in 2017 was primarily due to a net charge of \$177 to recognize the provisional impact of the new U.S. federal tax reform legislation.
-The Tax Act reduced the U.S. corporate tax rate from 35% to 21%, imposed a limitation on the tax deduction for interest expense, net of interest income, to 30% of a U.S. corporation's adjusted taxable income and also changed certain provisions related to the taxation of non-U.S. subsidiary earnings.
-As a result, beginning in 2018, the Company no longer records U.S. federal income tax on its share of certain foreign subsidiaries (except for certain categories of passive and intangible income), nor does the Company record a benefit for foreign tax credits related to that income.
+The higher effective tax rate in 2017 was primarily due to a net charge of \$177 to recognize the impact of U.S. federal tax reform which reduced the U.S. corporate tax rate from 35% to 21%, imposed a limitation on the tax deduction for interest expense, net of interest income, to 30% of a U.S. corporation's adjusted taxable income and also changed certain provisions related to the taxation of non-U.S. subsidiary earnings.